Skin effect as a probe of transport regimes in Weyl semimetals: Acknowledgements

 \section{Acknowledgements}

-We acknowledge discussions with J\"{o}rg Schmalian, Francisco Pe\~{n}a-Benitez, and Peng Rao.
+We acknowledge discussions with Francisco Pe\~{n}a-Benitez, Peng Rao, and J\"{o}rg Schmalian.
 We thank Pavlo Sukhachov for comments on the manuscript.
 This work was in part supported by the Deutsche Forschungsgemeinschaft (DFG) through the Leibniz Program, the cluster of excellence ct.qmat (EXC 2147, project-id 39085490), as well as SFB 1143 (project-id 247310070).
 PS was also supported by the National Science Centre (NCN) Sonata Bis grant 2019/34/E/ST3/00405.